Syllabus

 Communication

-Slack is the primary forum for course-related discussions of all kinds.
-Please do not email us with course-related questions!
-Instead, post those#questions
+- Slack is the primary forum for course-related discussions of all kinds.
+Please do not email me with course-related questions!
+Instead, post those

 Writing